Khovanov homology detects the trefoils: Invariants of Legendrian and transverse knots

 Note that $W_{1}$ is topologically the same as the cobordism from $Z$ to $Z_0$ obtained from $Z\times[0,1]$ by attaching a $(2g_4-1)$-framed $2$-handle along $K\subset Z\times\{1\}$ with respect to its Seifert framing.
 This cobordism contains a closed surface $\overline\Sigma$ of genus $g_4$ and self-intersection gotten by capping off the surface $\Sigma\subset Z\times[0,1]$ bounded by $K$ which attains with the core of the $2$-handle.
-The surface $\overline\Sigma$ violates the adjunction inequality \cite[Theorem 1.1]{km-gauge2}, which implies that the map Therefore, is injective.
-But this is the map which defines the map $G_K$ in \eqref{eqn:injective}.
+The surface $\overline\Sigma$ violates the adjunction inequality \cite[Theorem 1.1]{km-gauge2}, which implies that the map Therefore, is injective, and this means that the map $F_K$ in \eqref{eqn:injective} is injective as well.
 This completes the proof of Theorem \ref{thm:tb} as discussed above. \end{proof}